Aaron Peirsol: 2007 World Championships

-2008 Summer Olympics
+2008 Beijing Olympics

+2008 Olympic trials

 At the 2008 U.S. Olympic Team Trials, Peirsol won individual titles in the 100 and 200-meter backstroke, repeating his results from the 2004 U.S. Olympic Team Trials.
 In his first event, the 100-meter backstroke, Peirsol won ahead of Matt Grevers with a world record time of 52.89, lowering his previous mark of 52.98 set last year.
 In his second event, the 200-meter backstroke, Peirsol won in a time of 1:54.32, equalling Ryan Lochte's world record set last year.
 Lochte finished a close second, just 0.02 s behind Peirsol.

+2008 Olympic finals

-At the 2008 Summer Olympics in Beijing, China, Peirsol won gold in the 100-meter backstroke and the 4×100-meter medley relay.
+At the finals of the 2008 Summer Olympics in Beijing, China, Peirsol won gold in the 100-meter backstroke and the 4×100-meter medley relay.
 He also won silver in the 200-meter backstroke.
 In his first event, the 100-meter backstroke, Peirsol was the heavy favorite for gold, with him being the world-record holder and the defending Olympic champion.
 For the final of the 100-meter backstroke, Peirsol was swimming in lane two, having qualified fifth in the semi-finals.
 At the first 50-meters in the 100-meter backstroke final, Peirsol was in second place behind Liam Tancock, who took it out in 25.11.
 Peirsol was 0.54 s behind Tancock at the turn.
 However, after the turn, Peirsol overtook Tancock, who eventually placed sixth, and won the gold.
 Peirsol's final time of 52.54 was a new world record, bettering his previous mark of 52.89 set last month.
 After the race, Peirsol said, "I'm a little bit excited, a little bit relieved, absolutely elated."
 In his second event, the 200-meter backstroke, Peirsol placed second to Ryan Lochte 1:54.33 to 1:53.94.
 In winning the gold, Lochte broke the world record tie he and Peirsol shared in the 200-meter backstroke.
 In his last event, the 4×100-meter medley relay, Peirsol combined with Brendan Hansen, Michael Phelps, and Jason Lezak to win gold in a world record time of 3:29.34, lowering the old mark of 3:30.68 set four years ago in Athens.